mhurley100/pands-project/README.md

     - plt.show()

 ### Data Analysis:
 The box plots have vertical lines extending from the boxes.
 These vertical lines indicate variability outside the upper and lower quartiles.
+Setosa stands out from Virginica and Versicolor.
+Setosa is easily identifiable by petal width (in particular) and petal length.
+Virginica and Versicolor appear more closely related than Setosa.

 ![PL_Distribution_bp](https://user-images.githubusercontent.com/47399526/56853821-c4065800-6924-11e9-825b-b115ecdb9237.PNG)
 ![PW_Distribution_bp](https://user-images.githubusercontent.com/47399526/56853822-c4065800-6924-11e9-9fc5-258eb8ed6d89.PNG)
 ![SL_Distribution_bp](https://user-images.githubusercontent.com/47399526/56853824-c4065800-6924-11e9-9597-7c876934d9fe.PNG)
 ![SW_Distribution_bp](https://user-images.githubusercontent.com/47399526/56853825-c4065800-6924-11e9-83db-75601c07d4b2.PNG)

-Setosa stands out from Virginica and Versicolor.
-Setosa is easily identifiable by petal width (in particular) and petal length.
-Virginica and Versicolor appear more closely related than Setosa.
-A violin plot shows the density of the data.
-Using violin plots Setosa stands out due to its density across all 4 variables.
-This makes its easy to identify.
+Violin plots display density of the data.
+Using violin plots, Setosa stands out due to its density across all 4 variables.
+This makes it relatively easy to identify.
 Univariate plots display (similar to the tables above) that petal width is the key identifier and Setosa is different from the other 2 species.

 ![Violin_PL_Distribution_bp](https://user-images.githubusercontent.com/47399526/56853760-0e3b0980-6924-11e9-9b16-0336e40df358.PNG)
 ![Violin_PW_Distribution_bp - Copy](https://user-images.githubusercontent.com/47399526/56853761-0e3b0980-6924-11e9-93a0-d75f1539c8a6.PNG)
 ![Violin_SL_Distribution_bp - Copy](https://user-images.githubusercontent.com/47399526/56853763-0ed3a000-6924-11e9-8305-c77f5232b1cf.PNG)
 ![Violin_SW_Distribution_bp - Copy](https://user-images.githubusercontent.com/47399526/56853764-0ed3a000-6924-11e9-8e18-69337f47788f.PNG)

 ### Multivariate Plots
-Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9], http://www.learn4master.com [12] and python.org [6] were used as learning resources and training tools for Iris-2.py. and Iris-3.py.
-Pairplots were used to analyse the relationship between each variable and also explain the relationship between variables.
+Pairplots are used to analyse the relationship between each variable and also explain the relationship between variables.

-Pandas, seaborn, matplotlib and csv libraries are imported with seaborn.pydata.org,kaggle.com[7] and stackoverflow.com[5] used as resources.
+Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9], learn4master.com [12] and python.org [6] were used as learning resources and training tools for Iris-2.py. and Iris-3.py.

 In the command line interface run Iris-2.py & Iris-3.py.
 Seaborn pairplot is used to graphically compare the distribution of each dimension and their relationship to other dimensions.

-Program outputs:
+Below are the programs used to analyse the dataset:
 1. 3 dataframes are created for each species ('class') of Iris and each named as their respective species using the following code:
     - e.g.setosa - dataset[dataset['class']=='Iris-setosa'].
 2. Pair plot for petal length, petal width, sepal length and petal width sepal length are displayed using the following code (e.g Sepal Length):